Call us +260 211 250 522

 Course Description:

-Explain the problems of defining `transparency' in disclosure.
-Explain and evaluate the initiatives being taken on developing CSR and remuneration reports.
+(iv) Evaluate the initiatives being taken on developing CSR and remuneration reports.

 Prerequisites: UU-Bsc-IND100-ZM, UU-FNT-103-ZM